TheRealWushuMaster/SolarSystemSimulator/README.md

 ### 3. Rotate view
 By default, the simulation is viewed straight down from the z axis.
 Drag the window using the left mouse button to adjust *yaw* and *roll*, or using the right mouse button to adjust *pitch*.
 ### 4. Time adjustment
-You can use the left or right keys to adjust the time backwards or forwards respectively, with the following modifiers:
+Use the left or right keys to adjust the time backwards or forwards respectively, with the following modifiers:
 * **Shift**: adjust time in days
 * **No modifier**: adjust time in months
 * **Ctrl**: adjust time in years
 The date range is roughly between the years 1900 and 2050.
 ### 5. Reset view and scale
-Pressing the *escape* key will reset the view to its default state (*scale=1.0* viewed from above)
+Use the *escape* key to reset the view to its default state (*scale=1.0* viewed from above)
 ## HUD information
 * **Current date**: shows the current time and the adjustments applied
 * **Scale**: shows the scale being applied